-Air Ducts provide the warmed or cooled air to move throughout a home.
+These channels are air ducts.
+They provide the conduit for warmed or cooled air to move throughout a home.

-Air ducts comprises of the main trunk and the duct pipes that connect the trunk to each of the rooms.
-These trunks and pipes are often made of flexible ducting or galvanized metal that need to weave around cieling joist.
+A duct channel comprises the main trunk and the duct pipes that connect the trunk to each of the rooms.
+These trunks and pipes are often made of galvanized steel.
+For walls that require a bendable option, flexible aluminum, or flex piping is used.

 What is Air Duct Cleaning

-Air duct cleaning refers to the removal of dust and debris from ductwork using professional air duct cleaning equipment.
+Air duct cleaning refers to the removal of contaminants from ductwork using professional air duct cleaning equipment.